 - Nikortsminda Cathedral: A handsome church in Racha region, with vivid frescoes and stone carvings.

-- Dmanisi Hominid Archaeological Site: Another important archaeological site in southern Kvemo Kartli region, where some of the world’s oldest evidence of hominid remains was recently discovered.
+- Dmanisi Hominid Archaeological Site: Another important archaeological site in southern Kvemo Kartli region, where some of the world’s oldest evidence of hominid remains was discovered.

 - Kvetera Church: A fortified church with a turquoise dome near Akhmeta and Pankisi Valley.

 - Mta-Tusheti: The rugged and remote mountain region in northern Kakheti.